Updated September 10, 2021.

-Medicare Annual Enrollment for 2021 coverage runs October 15, 2020 to December 7, 2020.
+Medicare Open Enrollment for 2022 coverage runs October 15, 2021 to December 7, 2021.
 It's a good opportunity for people with Original Medicare to evaluate if a Medicare Advantage plan might be better and vice versa.
-It's also important to double-check your Part D prescription drug coverage for 2021.
+It's also important to double-check your Part D prescription drug coverage for 2022.

 To make the most of Medicare Annual Enrollment, it’s a good idea to research and prepare.
 You should also be aware of pitfalls to avoid during the once-per-year enrollment period.

 Here are five pitfalls that Medicare experts identified: